 Use the following procedure to create a scope and to set up a DHCP server.
 A scope defines a group of controllers by their IP addresses.
 You must create and configure a scope so that dynamic IP addresses can be assigned to controllers on your network.
-Refer to the information record (Table 12 on page 47).
+Refer to the information record (Table 12 on page 49).
 Before you begin, read through the instructions to determine what information is required; then, request the information from your network administrator.

 - 1. Click Start → Programs → Administrative Tools → DHCP.
 The DHCP window opens. - 2.
 In the Console tree, right-click the server you want to configure; click New Scope.
-The New Scope Wizard starts. - Follow the on-screen instructions to define the scope of IP addresses for TCP/IP clients.
+The New Scope Wizard starts. - 3.
+Follow the on-screen instructions to define the scope of IP addresses for TCP/IP clients.
 You will define the following: - a.
-Scope name and description b.
+Scope name and description - b.
 IP address range for the controllers you are configuring and the subnet mask

-Enter the range of a Idresses that the scope distributes.
-Start IP address: 192.168.1.1 End IP address: 192.168.1.50 es how many bits of an IP address to use for the network/subnet to use for the bost ID.
-You can specify the subnet mask by ts to use for the host ID.
-You can specify the subnet mask by 👘
+Enter the range of a ddresses that the scope distributes.
+Start IP address: 192.168.1.1 End IP address: 192.168.1.50 es how many bits of an IP address to use for the network/subnet its to use for the host ID.
+You can specify the subnet mask by